CS5520FeinbergFall2023/group-project-group-5/README.md

     - Get the value of the red channel by getting from the EnumMap.

 - public boolean equals(Object o)
     - Compare if two objects are equal.
-If both are RGB pixel, compare the channels.
+If both are RGB pixel, compare the channelsMap.

 - public int hashCode()
     - Get the hashcode of the object.